Ortus-Solutions/commandbox/readme.txt

 COMMANDBOX COMMANDS
 ********************************************************************************
 CommandBox is extensible via command CFCs.
 Any CFC in the
-${box.home}/cfml/cli/commands directory will be added registered as a command as long as it extends cli.BaseCommand and has a run() method.
+${box.home}/commands directory will be added registered as a command as long as it extends commandbox.system.BaseCommand and has a run() method.
 CFCs that are nested in subfolders, will create multi-part command names Ex:
-${box.home}/cfml/cli/coldbox/init.cfc.
+${box.home}/commands/testbox/run.cfc.
-That would create a two-part command called "command init" Everything after the command is considered parameters.
+That would create a two-part command called "testbox run" Everything after the command is considered parameters.

 These extension CFCs have the Shell object passed to their init().